631: Chasten the Dragon Edition

 So last Friday, about 30 Satanists showed up for the event and were met with hundreds of Christian protesters who chanted, yelled, proselytized, and worst of all, sang at them.

-And also, like, how many only got as far as black and protest and were already in their heart at that point?
+And also, like, how many only got as far as black and protest and were already in their power points.
+Right, yeah, exactly.

-They've got a Google alert on those words.
+Rat or dab boys, rat or dab.
+They got a Google alert on those words, yeah.

 Yeah.